We’ll want to meet you.

 Youth are full participants in our congregation.
 They’re welcome to join the Sunday Morning worship service and participate along with everyone else.
 We also have a Youth Discipleship Class that meets on Sundays at 10:45 am for Grades 7-12.
 During the week, High School groups and Jr. High groups meet with their peers and leaders for mentoring and discipleship, studying how to apply the Bible to their lives.
-Groups meet both in homes and at nearby School campuses.
-Jr. Highers also meet regularly on Wednesday nights in the Fellowship Hall.
-Find out about our Youth Ministry.
+Find out more about our Youth Ministry.

 How do I get to know people more closely?